rolling-scopes-school/tasks/stage1/modules/basic-tools/README.md

 # Stage#1.
-Fundamentals of Chrome Dev Tools and VS Code
+Fundamentals of Chrome Dev Tools, VS Code and Internet

 ## Objectives for this module: